The John and Ruth Howard Charitable Trust

 Examples of Funded Projects

-• Spencer Perceval Memorial Plaque: Co-sponsored (with Ealing Civic Society and All Saints Church) a commemorative plaque unveiled in October 2009 at All Saints Church, Ealing, honoring Prime Minister Spencer Perceval who lived at Elm Grove and was assassinated in 1812
+• Spencer Perceval Memorial Plaque: Co-sponsored (with Ealing Civic Society and All Saints Church) a commemorative plaque unveiled in October 2009 at All Saints Church, Ealing, honouring Prime Minister Spencer Perceval who lived at Elm Grove and was assassinated in 1812

 What They Don't Fund